 Who do you share my information with and how is it kept secure?

 Your web application form when you apply for a team can only be accessed by passworded staff and checkers.
 They are securely stored on our volunteer website server.
 You will also submit information to Access NI for an enhanced check.
 As the Registered Body we will check that information against the ID which you show us.
 We will hold copies of this ID in a locked filing cabinet.
 Once your application has been accepted and you have been allocated to a team, your team leader will be able to see the basic information they need to be able to keep in touch about the team and keep you safe and well on the team.
 You will also have given some bank details to SagePay when you paid your registration fee on line.
-You may also choose to join a WhatsApp or similar group relating to the camp or mission you are involved with.
+You may also choose to join a WhatsApp or similar group relating to the camp or mission you are involved with and we may also use TextMagic for communicating with summer volunteers.
 After the summer, if you consent to receiving general mailings from SUNI then your contact details will be held securely on the Filemaker database on our secure, encrypted server and it will only be accessed by relevant, passworded staff to send you relevant mailings.
 We use MailChimp to send out regular mailings: your name and email address are uploaded via their website each time we send out a mailing.
-(For more information on our volunteer website, Access NI, Filemaker, SagePay, Mailchimp and WhatsApp, see our Third parties section)
+(For more information on our volunteer website, Access NI, Filemaker, SagePay, Mailchimp, TextMagic and WhatsApp, see our Third parties section).

 For how long to you retain my data?